andymccall/andymccall.github.io/_posts/2024-12-27-agon-light-screen-mode.markdown

 categories: electronics retrocomputing agon basic
 ---

 I've been working on my assembly language skills in the last few weeks and wrote a little application to try various things on the Agon Light 2, such as displaying shapes and playing sounds.
-Richard Turnnidge, who's got some excellent [YouTube videos](https://www.youtube.com/watch?v=NFgZcnyV8mU) and [corresponding code](https://github.com/richardturnnidge/lessons), tried my application on the Discord channel and pointed out to me that his original screen resolution wasn't restored after the application quit, so I added that back to my code.
+Richard Turnnidge, who's got some excellent [YouTube videos](https://www.youtube.com/watch?v=NFgZcnyV8mU) and [assembly lessons](https://github.com/richardturnnidge/lessons), tried my application and pointed out to me  on the Discord channel that his original screen resolution wasn't restored after the application quit.
+I added that back to my code.

 Here's a clear example of how to do it.
-You grab the current mode from the system variables, store the mode in memory and when quitting set the mode back to whatever was stored.
+You grab the current mode from the system variables, store the mode in memory and just before quitting set the mode back to whatever was stored.

-Hopefully this will help someone in the future.

 ```
 .assume adl=1